dwarvesf/playbook/engineering/diagram.md

 This is where we say “Okay, this is ready to write up as a pitch.”
 We post [pitches](https://basecamp.com/shapeup/1.5-chapter-06_) as Messages in Basecamp.
-Message Board is the central place for all discussion about project artifacts.
+Message board is the central place for all discussion about project artifacts.
 In Message board, we can create a Message Category called Pitch/FYI... so we can easily find them later on.

 ### What is Mermaid